What is Guideline for Advisors?

 What are Guideline’s key services and pricing?

-Guideline is the first full-service 401(k) without management fees or hidden costs.
-Employers pay a flat fee, employees pay a low fund expense, and everyone understands what they are paying for.
+Guideline is a full service 401(k) plan.
+Employers pay a flat fee, employees pay an account fee and a low fund expense (depending on which funds they invest in), and everyone understands what they are paying for.
 We know that being straightforward saves time – and money.
-Click here for a one-sheeter outlining our key services and pricing.
+Click here for an outline to our key services and pricing.

 What is the typical Guideline client profile?

 The typical Guideline 401(k) client is a tech-savvy company establishing a 401(k) plan for the first time.
-These companies typically have less than 50 employees and use a cloud-based payroll provider like Gusto, Zenefits, OnPay, ADP, or Intuit (click here to see the full list of supported payroll providers).
+These companies typically have less than 50 employees and use a cloud-based payroll provider like Gusto, Zenefits, OnPay, ADP, Intuit/QuickBooks, Rippling, and Square (click here to see the full list of supported payroll providers).

 That being said, many of our clients are established companies with hundreds of employees who are simply looking to minimize asset-based fees and offer the most participant-focused 401(k) plan possible.